 Rainbows are circles?
 Yes!
 From our perspective we see an arch because the ground absorbs the bottom half of the circle of light.
 However, rainbows are not the only phenomenon that occur naturally in the sky.
-Sun Dogs, or parhelia, occurs in winter when the sun's light refracts off ice crystals.
+Sun Dogs, or parhelion, occur in winter when the sun's light refracts off ice crystals.
 Have you seen a sun dog?

-Learn more about sun dogs here:

-https://wonderopolis.org/wonder/what-is-a-sun-dog.
-Share what you have learned about sun dogs with your family.
-Although the term "sun dog" has been around for a long time, scientists are not exactly sure where it came from.
+Learn more about sun dogs here: https://wonderopolis.org/wonder/what-is-a-sun-dog.
+Ask if anyone in your family has ever heard of sun dogs?
+If not, explain what you've learned to them.
+While the word "rainbow" can be traced back to the Old English "renboga" (rain + bent or arch), it is not certain where the term "sun dog" came from.